runekaagaard/php-chano/docs/inheritance.rst

 Extending templates
 -------------------

-Please note that template inheritance has not yet been released.
-It will soon though!

 Template inheritance allows you to build a base "skeleton" template that contains all the common elements of your site and defines **blocks** that child templates can override.